openstack/oslo.messaging/doc/source/zmq_driver.rst

 Enabling (mandatory)
 --------------------

-To enable the driver, in the section [DEFAULT] of the conf file, the 'rpc_backend' flag must be set to 'zmq' and the 'rpc_zmq_host' flag must be set to the hostname of the current node. ::
+To enable the driver the 'transport_url' option must be set to 'zmq://' in the section [DEFAULT] of the conf file, the 'rpc_zmq_host' flag must be set to the hostname of the current node. ::

         [DEFAULT]
-        rpc_backend = zmq
+        transport_url = "zmq://"

+        [oslo_messaging_zmq]
         rpc_zmq_host = {hostname}